d40cht/WVH/bookingforms.md

 layout: default
 ---

-To book the Hall you will need to complete and sign our Hiring Agreement which also requires you to read and accept our Conditions of Hire.
-The Hiring Agreement then needs to be returned with the returnable deposit cheque to:
+To book the Hall you will need to complete and sign our Hiring Agreement which will be supplied by the bookings secretary (please contact wythambookings@yahoo.co.uk for details).

+Having read and accepted our Conditions of Hire, the Hiring Agreement then needs to be returned with the returnable deposit cheque to: